How To Buy a Home

 The average buyer who uses the internet to help their house hunt spends 10 weeks evaluating various available homes, according to the National Association of Realtors.
+This often involves looking at properties with different numbers of bedrooms, comparing property taxes, and researching whether the sellers are open to negotiations.

 Step 1: Get pre-qualified for a loan

 • Online: Many lenders today, including Bank Midwest, have options to start the pre-qualification process online.
 Check out our Mortgage Center to begin the application process online with Bank Midwest.
+This can be a good way to see how big your loan amount may be and which loan type might work best.

 Some required documents you’ll likely need include W-2 statements for the past two years, bank and investment account statements, and your credit report (which the lender can pull for you if you give them permission to do so).

 • You don’t have to spend all the money you’re approved for.
 Buying a home for less than you’re approved for may help you save money and remain financially healthy.
+It can also help lower your monthly payment, giving you more financial flexibility.

 Blog Illustration How To Buy Your First Home